muhammadsouman7/SoundCatch/README.md

 SoundCatch uses a straightforward client-server architecture:
 1. Frontend (Web Interface): The user enters a song name into a form on the main page.
-2. Backend (Flask Server): The server receives the song name and uses the powerful yt-dlp library to search for the song on YouTube.
+2. Backend (Flask Server): The server receives the song name, fetches a direct audio URL using the powerful yt-dlp library with the provided cookies, and sends this URL back to the frontend.
-3. Audio Extraction: It finds the top search result, downloads the video's audio, and stores it in memory.
-4. Download: The server then sends the audio file back to the user's browser, allowing them to download it instantly.
+3. Client-Side Download: The user's browser receives the direct audio URL and handles the entire download process, which makes the process faster and more reliable.

 The entire process is designed to be quick and efficient, giving you the song you want in a matter of moments.